Louis Chauvin: Compositions

-Death and legacy
+Death

 Chauvin died in Chicago at the age of 27; he has been cited as an early member of the "27 Club".
 His death certificate lists the causes of death as "multiple sclerosis, probably syphilitic" and starvation due to coma.
 However, a modern assessment would probably conclude he had neurosyphilitic sclerosis unrelated to multiple sclerosis.
 He is buried in Calvary Cemetery in St. Louis, Missouri.

 He was portrayed by Clifton Davis in the 1977 film Scott Joplin.